 Pearle Vision suits franchisees who are licensed optometrists (owner-OD model) or operators with healthcare retail management backgrounds who will hire an OD.
 Financial benchmarks typically include net worth of $350K+ and liquid capital of $100K+.
 High-traffic retail or professional-services locations in areas with strong health insurance coverage and consumer spending on eyewear provide the best demand profile.
 EssilorLuxottica's brand portfolio and managed care relationships provide meaningful operating advantages in competitive optical markets.

 ClearValue Lending works with optical franchise operators on SBA 7(a), SBA 504, equipment, and inventory financing.
-Apply for franchise financing at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply for franchise financing at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources